giselaortt/giselaortt.github.io/pages/books.md

 > It is great to be more aware of the environment and society biases that can sometimes act as a drawback for girls in tech fields like me.

 - <b>Unwinding Anxiety</b>, <i>Judson Brewer</i>
-> Great and useful but the author extends himself a bit.
-Read it if you struggle with craving, procrastination, anxiety, and any form of addiction.
+> Great and insightful but the author extends himself a bit.
+Read it if you struggle with craving, procrastination, anxiety, depression, and any form of addiction.

 ### Curently reading:
 - <b>Noise</b>, <i>Daniel Kahneman</i>